Molybdenum

 Molybdenum plays an important role in the alloys it produces with steel due to its strong carbide forming feature.
 Having a high melting point (2610 ° C), molybdenum also has high thermal conductivity and the lowest heat expansion among pure metals.

-Molybdenum is an alloy material used in special steels, pig iron, nickel, cobalt and titanium based alloys.
+Molybdenum is an alloy material used in special steels, pig iron, nickel, cobalt and titanium-based alloys.
 Alloys containing molybdenum are widely used in the production of stainless steel, tubular and tubular tools, super heaters, steel resistances, petroleum products and chemical processes.
 It is chemically used in molybdenum fabric dyeing, which has a wide range of uses, to obtain alcohol and formaldehyde.
 In addition, magnet alloys, cast carbides are used in the manufacture of water and gas impermeable materials, and have been added to oils and greases in recent years due to their friction reducing properties.

 Molybdenum commonly shows five types of bedding.
 These are porphyry and disseminated deposits, contact metaformic deposits, quartz veins, pegmatite and aplite dykes and bedded beds in sedimentary rocks.
 More than 95% of the molybdenum production in the world is made of por molybdenum and porry copper molybdenum deposits.